FMCSA Compliance

 Filing services typically add a $25 fee for Login.gov setup or PIN recovery because both require manual intervention — the verification step cannot be fully automated.

-Step-by-Step: Filing Through URS
+Step-by-Step: Filing Through Motus

 3. Review the pre-populated fields.Business name, USDOT, and address pull from your existing record — correct any data that is stale.